dhairya0907/react-native-compass/README.md

 // Here handHeight is the height of the hand in dp
 // And the style is the style of the compass
+// Try to call CompassModule in the end of the design, see example
 ```

 ## Get the compass Degree